by Amit Mohite

 Water Grades in Pharmaceuticals

-Pharmaceutical water isn’t one-size-fits-all.
+Pharmaceutical water systems isn’t one-size-fits-all.
 Different applications require specific grades of water to meet certain standards.
 The three primary types are:

 • Purified Water (PW): Used in general manufacturing processes and cleaning.
 It requires stringent filtration, but not the level of sterilization demanded by other types.